cathiele/rpngo/USER_GUIDE.md

 ncurses version

-You need have `libncurses-dev` already installed.
-In Ubuntu/Debian, the fix is:
+You need have `libncurses-dev` installed.
+In Ubuntu/Debian, the command is:

 ```
 sudo apt install libncurses-dev